 The true answer is: Everywhere.
 The days where B2C agencies appeared on Facebook and B2B agencies on LinkedIn are long gone.
 Your audience is everywhere, so it makes sense to build a community across multiple platforms.
 Reddit, Discord, TikTok are some of the most active platforms, even though they are also some of the least utilized in the staffing and recruiting space.
 Don’t miss out on your chance to reach out to your audience!

 In a post-pandemic environment, it makes sense to invest time and money in boosting your online presence.
+Staffing agencies can create a community using social media using these tips.
 Social media communities have never been more relevant to users.
 They bring people together, allowing staffing agencies to add multiple layers of engagement, loyalty, and trust that wouldn’t exist on any other channel.